About the Award

 - A biosketch that follows the NIH (or similar format) no longer than 5 pages.

-- No more than 3 letters of support, none longer than 2 pages.
-At least one of the supporting letters must be from someone who is neither a collaborator, former trainee, nor mentor of the candidate; and who is at a different institution than the candidate
+- Two letters of support, neither longer than 2 pages.
+At least one of the supporting letters must be from someone who is neither a collaborator, former trainee, nor mentor of the candidate; and who is at a different institution than the candidate.